croct-tech/challenges/README.md

 Design an Instagram post for a product campaign.

 - [**Content Strategist**](/content-strategist)
-Write a blog post about progressive profiling.
+Write a blog post about privacy laws and data protection.

 - [**Social Media Marketer**](/social-media-marketer)
 Create copy for social media posts.